 Do you wish you didn’t always feel so nervous during your dental appointments?
 Finding it difficult to get even your basic exams and cleanings done and out of the way?
 Whether you’ve always had trouble visiting the dentist or you had a negative experience with a previous dentist, your oral health shouldn’t have to suffer just because of anxiety.
-At Friedland Family Dentistry of Pembroke Pines, we make patient comfort a priority.
+At Friedland Family Dentistry, we make patient comfort a priority.
 With the help of sedation options provided by Dr. Friedland and our team, you can feel relaxed during your next visit, whether it’s and appointment for a simple dental cleaning or a complex full mouth reconstruction.
 If you aren’t sure if sedation dentistry in Pembroke Pines is right for you, give our dental office a call!

 For moderate to severe levels of anxiety, oral conscious sedation offers relief to those struggling with dental treatments.
 The sedative is taken by mouth several hours before the treatment actually begins.
 This means by the time you arrive at the dental office, you’ll be relaxed and ready to receive care.
 However, you’ll need to have a friend or family member drive you to and from the dental office to ensure your safety.